waltr21/343/history-and-architecture/PITCHME.md

 **PL/I**
 ***

+Included best of:

-Included best of ALGOL 60 - recursion, block structure, Fortran IV - separate compilation, global data, and COBOL 60 - data structures, I/O, and report generation, and new constructs.
+- ALGOL 60 with recursion, block structure
+- Fortran IV with separate compilation, global data
+- COBOL 60 - data structures, I/O, and report generation, and new constructs.
 ---
 **PL/I**
 ***